-46 Years Ago: The Byrds Release ‘The Notorious Byrd Brothers’
+47 Years Ago: The Byrds Transform Again with ‘The Notorious Byrd Brothers’

-Though Clark returned to the fold during the recording of this album, his return visit was a short one, leaving only Roger McGuinn and Chris Hillman to proceed.
-This too, would change soon enough.
+Though Clark returned to the fold during the recording of this album, the reunion was a short one.
+Roger McGuinn and Chris Hillman were initially left to proceed — though this, too, would change soon enough.

-The band’s take on Carole King and Gerry Goffin’s ‘Goin’ Back’ follows and is perhaps the definitive version of the song.
-‘Natural Harmony’ and ‘Draft Morning’ are up next, basking in pure beauty.
-Chris Hillman’s role as songwriter really began to expand on ‘Notorious,’ co-writing eight of the LP’s 11 tracks.)
+The band’s take on Carole King and Gerry Goffin’s ‘Goin’ Back’ is perhaps the definitive version of the song.
+Elsewhere, ‘Natural Harmony’ and ‘Draft Morning’ bask in pure beauty.
+(Chris Hillman’s role as composer really began to expand on ‘Notorious,’ as he co-wrote eight of this LP’s 11 tracks.)
 Another Goffin/King song, ‘Wasn’t Born To Follow’ — offered here in all of its countrified glory — would later feature prominently in the movie ‘Easy Rider.’
 (Some say the characters played by Dennis Hopper and Peter Fonda in that film were loosely based on Crosby and McGuinn.)

 ‘Get To You’ and ‘Old John Robertson’ are both country-tinged numbers that glow of the era they sprang from, while ‘Change Is Now’ is one of the band’s most beautiful songs without question, and its jingle jangle guitars resonate for the ages.